How to address violence in the news with your students.

-YR Media is a traditional news site’s cooler, younger cousin.
+YR Media is a traditional news site's cooler, younger cousin.
 While there are a lot of youth-focused news sites, they tend to aim younger.
 YR Media, however, is a site that speaks to teens.
 YR Media publishes news and opinion articles, podcasts, videos, and radio shows.
-They're all written by a diverse group of young people (teens and twenties), and feature a funky but fitting voice and tone.
+They're all written by a diverse group of young people (in their teens and 20s), and feature a funky but fitting voice and tone.
 The site provides info and insight on controversial and sometimes edgy (or even explicit) issues that might not be top-of-mind for traditional news sources.

 Key Standards Supported